ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 * Before you delete an edge services cluster, you must delete all services that are installed on that cluster.
 * The default cluster, management cluster, and workload cluster can't be deleted.

 A 12-month commitment is required when you order the VMware HCX service.
 Your account continues to be charged for the HCX components if you delete a cluster before the end of 12-month commitment period.
 The 12-month commitment expiration date is available on the HCX details page.
-For more information about viewing service details, see [Ordering, viewing, and removing services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-viewing-procedure).
+For more information about viewing service details, see [Ordering, viewing, and deleting services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-viewing-procedure).
 {:important}

 ### Procedure to delete clusters from vCenter Server instances